cz75ww/DemoSession/README.md

      script name: web_health_check.sh
 ##### Requirements:
 * Create AWS SNS topic in order to send the email with the notification. - [CreateSNSTopic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html)
 * AWS Cli installed on job server that will be run the script.
-For example, linux cron
+For example, linux cron job
 * AWS profile configured